 Coronavirus (COVID-19) daily update

-Public Health Wales has reported a further 41 new confirmed cases of coronavirus in Wales, bringing the total number of cases to 15,815, with one new case in Powys, the total for the county stands at 302 cases although the figure is likely to be much higher.
+Public Health Wales has reported as of 19 September a further 596 new confirmed cases of coronavirus in Wales since Friday, bringing the total number of cases to 20,644.The total number of cases for Powys as at 19 September stands at 460 an increase of three since Wednesday although the figure is likely to be much higher.

-Figures issued by the Office of National Statistics (ONS) on the number of deaths in Powys attributed, either wholly or in part to COVID-19, as at June 19 was 92 - 46 in care homes, 37 in hospital and nine at home.
+Figures issued by the Office of National Statistics (ONS) on the number of deaths in Powys attributed, either wholly or in part to COVID-19, as at 28 August was 95 - 48 in care homes, 38 in hospital and nine at home - no increase on previous figure.

 - Coronavirus regulations: frequently asked questions